City of Brisbane, Guadalupe Valley Municipal Improvement District

 Mr. Breault is the Public Works Director/City Engineer for the City of Brisbane, where he oversees the water systems of two BAWSCA member agencies; the City of Brisbane and GVMID.
 He also serves as the city’s Director of the Office of Emergency Services.

-Mr. Breault is the 2015-2016 Chair of BAWSCA.
+Mr. Breault was Chair of the BAWSCA Board of Directors in 2015 and 2016.
 He has served as an appointed Director on the BAWSCA and San Francisco Bay Area Regional Water System Financing Authority (RFA) continuously since 2003.
 He was assigned to the BAWSCA Board Policy Committee in 2011, and in 2013 was elected Vice-Chair for BAWSCA and RFA.

 Mr. Breault was the 2007 President of the San Mateo County City/County Engineers’ Association, and was the 2000 President of the Ventura County APWA Chapter.
 In 2006 he was appointed to the Congestion Management Program Technical Advisory Committee of the City/County Association of Governments of San Mateo County (C/CAG).
 In 2013 he was appointed to and elected Chair of the C/CAG Stormwater Committee.